wayanjimmy/plumier-sql-react-starter/README.md

 # Debugging
 It is recommended to use VSCode to debug the project, You can use other editor/IDE, but this project provided VSCode `lunch.json` for convenion.

-Keep in mind debugging Server and UI can't be done in the same time, it uses different lunch configuration so it can't debugged at the same time.
+Keep in mind debugging Server and UI uses different lunch configuration so it should debugged separately.

+## Debugging Prerequisites
+* Its recommended to use VS Code because lunch configuration already provided for convenient.
+* Install **Debugger for Chrome** VSCode Extension to debug UI

+## Debugging UI
-### Debugging UI
+Debugging UI is done in steps below:
-Debugging UI require **Debugger for Chrome** extension.
-Go to VSCode extension and install.
-To start debugging ui simply:
-* `yarn start` if you not started the project yet.
+* Start the project (if not started yet) by `$ yarn start`
-* Place break point on any `tsx` files you like
+* Place break point in any files `ts` or `tsx` you like
-* Go to VSCode Debug workbench on the debug dropdown select **Debug UI**
+* From VSCode debug work bench dropdown select **Debug UI** and start debug by clicking the green play button.
+* The UI will be re-launch in a new google chrome window
+* Interact with the UI to reach the function you want to debug and use the debugger toolbar to step in, step over etc.
+* To stop debugging, click the red stop button from the debug toolbar.

+> Keep in mind, you only need to start the project once and start/stop debugger many time you like.
+Stopping debugger is only disconnect debugger with the process not killing it.

-### Debugging Server
+## Debugging Server
-Debugging Server doesn't require you to install any extension.
-To start debugging simply:
+Debugging Server steps are the same as debugging UI.
+It done in steps below:
-* `$ yarn start` if you not started the project yet
+* Make sure the project is started.
-* Place break point on any `ts` files you like
+* Place break point in any `ts` files you like
-* Go to VSCode Debug workbench on the debug dropdown select **Debug Server**
+* From VSCode debug work bench dropdown select **Debug Server** and start debug by clicking the green play button.
+* Interact with the UI to reach the function you want to debug and use the debugger toolbar to step in, step over etc.
+* To stop debugging, click the red stop button from the debug toolbar.

+# Deployment
+Build command will build the UI and Server into optimized JavaScript files.
+* `$ yarn build` to build the project
+* Project will be built into `build` directory